godilau008/NGCC-PARTS/README.md

 - Fits poorly in the bottom housing (could be caused by plastic flex)

 T3-NGCC-STEM
-- Axis ball is too small
+- Axis peg is too small.
+May be caused by the printer.
+Causes the stick box to be loose.
-- Height is slightly off (probably because of the first issue)

 T3-NGCC-TOP_HOUSING
 - No sample on hand